pommestheke/pisense/README.md

 ```
 go get github.com/pommestheke/pisense/cmd/pisense
 ```
-3. Run the pisense client
+3. Run the pisense client: In order to let the pisense client connect to your IoT hub, you need to set the environment variable
-In order to let the pisense client connect to your IoT hub, you need to set the environment variable `IOTHUB_DEVICE_CONNECTION_STRING` and run the pisense client
+`IOTHUB_DEVICE_CONNECTION_STRING` and run the pisense client

 ```